-In 2022, the Bank will offer its members one competitive AHP funding round.
-The funds will be provided to members in the form of a direct subsidy or as a subsidized advance for affordable housing projects that meet program ranking, eligibility, and feasibility criteria as determined by the Bank in its sole discretion.
+a) AHP Funding Round.
+In 2024, the Bank will offer one competitive AHP funding round.
+The funds will be provided to FHLB Des Moines members (hereinafter "members") in the form of a direct subsidy or as a subsidized advance for affordable housing projects that meet program ranking, eligibility, and feasibility criteria as determined by the Bank in its sole discretion.

-Competitive program applications, also known as AHP applications, will be submitted through an online application system beginning on May 2, 2022, and are due to the Bank no later than June 13 2022.
+- b) Due Date.
+Competitive program applications, also known as AHP applications, will be submitted through an online application system beginning on Monday, April 1, 2024, and are due to the Bank no later than Wednesday, May 1, 2024, at 4:30 p.m.
+Central Standard Time. - c) Application Submission.
 A Sponsor will partner with a member to submit an AHP application (refer to the definition of "Sponsor" in Section IV: Definitions and Acronyms).
-The Bank will post a calendar with important dates to the Bank's website.
+The Bank will post important dates to the Bank's website. - d) Alternates.
 The Board is responsible for approving the highest-ranking AHP applications, plus four alternates.
 AHP funds will be committed to eligible projects in descending order of rank until all available funds in the round are committed.